Home » Alaska » One Day Making the Most of Our Juneau Cruise Adventure

 Totem Carved tree “The Caretaker” on the Alpine Loop trail

-Mount Roberts Trail-Alpine Loop to Father Brown’s Cross
+Explore the Alpine Loop Trail to Father Brown’s Cross on Mount Roberts

 Father Brown’s cross overlooks the port with great views of Douglas Island and the Gastineau Channel.
 It commemorates the Jesuit priest for building the trail in 1908.
 Set in alpine meadow, I could imagine in the following weeks spring flowers emerging in the meadow.